SquareGPS/navixy-api/docs/general/get-involved.md

 1. [Manually creating a fork](#second-way) and doing multiply commits before creating a pull request.
 1. [Installing and editing](#hard-way) documentation locally on yours PC.

-In each of these cases, a GitHub account is required.
+In each of these cases, a GitHub account required.
 If you don't want to register on GitHub, you can just [contact us](contacts.md) with any convenient way.

 ### Easy way